smithy-lang/smithy/docs/source/spec/core.rst

         (``a-z``) and SHOULD NOT start with an ASCII underscore (``_``).
 That is, enum names SHOULD match the following regular expression:
         ``^[A-Z]+[A-Z_0-9]*$``.

+        Names MUST be unique across all enum definitions in an ``enum`` trait.
     * - documentation
       - string
       - Defines documentation about the enum value in the CommonMark_ format.